PowerLedger/powr/docs/src/cli/usage.md

     stake-set-lockup                     Set Lockup for the stake account stake-set-lockup-checked             Set Lockup for the stake account, checking the new authority as a signer stakes                               Show stake account information
-    supply                               Get information about the cluster supply of SOL transaction-count                    Get current transaction count
+    supply                               Get information about the cluster supply of POWR transaction-count                    Get current transaction count
     transaction-history                  Show historical transactions affecting the given address from newest to oldest